djeada/Statistics-Notes/notes/basic_concepts/descriptive_statistics.md

 | 3                  | 1         | 10%                | 90%                           |
 | 4                  | 1         | 10%                | 100%                          |

+Explanation:

+- **Number of Siblings** represents the possible values for the number of siblings a person has.
+- The **frequency** column shows how many people have a given number of siblings.
+For example, 2 people have 0 siblings, 3 people have 1 sibling, and so on.
+- The **relative frequency** is the proportion of people in each category, expressed as a percentage.
+It is calculated as:

+$$
+\text{Relative Frequency} = \frac{\text{Frequency}}{\text{Total Number of People}} \times 100
+$$

+In this case, the total number of people is 10.
+So, for 0 siblings, the relative frequency is $\frac{2}{10} \times 100 = 20\% $.

+- **Cumulative Relative Frequency** represents the cumulative sum of the relative frequencies as we move down the table.
+It shows the percentage of people with a number of siblings less than or equal to the current value.
+For example, 50% of the people have 1 or fewer siblings.

 ### Continuous data